willtebbutt/GHCNData.jl/README.md

 ## Helper Functions

-This package presently provides exactly two bits of functionality to process the data a bit once it's been loaded.
+This package presently provides two bits of functionality to process the data a bit once it's been loaded.

-`select_data` pretty much implements the workflow discussed above, while `convert_to_time_series` "stacks" the output of `load_data_file`, converting from 1 row == 1 month (different day's data live in different columns), to a format in which 1 row == 1 day.
-Both of these functions are quite opinionated, so they're probably helpful examples of things that you might want to do with the GHCN data, but you'll probably need to tweak them somewhat for your use-case.
+`select_data` pretty much implements the workflow discussed above.

+`convert_to_time_series` "stacks" the output of `load_data_file`, converting from 1 row == 1 month (different day's data live in different columns in the raw data), to a format in which 1 row == 1 day.

+Both functions are quite opinionated, so while they're hopefully helpful examples of things that you might want to do with the GHCN data, you'll probably need to tweak them a bit for your use-case.